nushackers/hackertools_materials/git/slides.md

 ## Restore

-Undo changes to a file in the working tree.
+Undo changes to a file in the working tree

 ```
 $ echo e > file